The Importance of Vitamin D during Pregnancy

 What is Vitamin D and What does it do?

 Vitamin D is a steroid hormone that allows our bodies to absorb important minerals like calcium, magnesium, and zinc.
 It is produced by the body when skin is exposed to the sun.
 Like other hormones, vitamin D acts by binding to receptors throughout the body in order to accomplish its actions.
 These receptors are present in bone, intestine, parathyroid glands, the ovary, the uterine endometrium, and the pituitary gland, among other areas of the body.
 Vitamin D is critical in maintaining the integrity of bone, it acts as a modulator of cell growth, and it helps regulate the immune and neuromuscular systems.
+Deficiency of vitamin D results in soft bones in children (rickets) and fragile and thin bones in adults (osteomalacia and osteoporosis) and may be linked to the development of several chronic diseases, including cardiovascular disease, diabetes, and cancer.
+Receptors for this vitamin have also been identified in the placenta and it has been found that maternal levels of vitamin D have a profound influence on the health of a developing fetus.

 What is a normal blood level of Vitamin D?